sysbender/myNotes/myNote-ansible.md

 -

 - color notation used during Ansible execution
+	-  Red - failure
+	- Yellow : success with changes
+	- Green: success no changes
 - idempotence
 - ansible-doc
 # 2. Ansible for the Windows Admin by Jeremy Murrah